ForgeRock/forgerock-web-login-framework/README.md

   resumeUrl: window.location.href, // OPTIONAL; the full URL for resuming a tree (see resuming a journey section) });

+// Change a journey
+journeyEvents.change({
+  forgerock: {}, // OPTIONAL; configuration overrides
+  journey: 'Registration', // OPTIONAL; choice the journey or tree you want to start });

 // Listeners for journey events
 // See below for more details on `event` journey.subscribe((event) => {